simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Links

-Use square brackets and parentheses to create links.
+You can use square brackets and parentheses to create links.
 You can also use the second notation to add links at the bottom of the page.
 On JS Training Grounds, we use the first method.

 ```md
 [Link](http://example.com/)